Western ridged mussel (Gonidea angulata)

 Physical description

 Western ridged mussel is a bivalved freshwater mollusk.
 It is the only species in the genus Gonidea.
 They are up to 5 inches long.
 They have a trapizoidal shaped shell or it may be wider in the middle (obovate).
 An upraised ridge runs along the top of the shell.
 Their shell may be yellowish brown, brown or black.
-For more details (including photos), see the Xerces Society’s guide to Freshwater Mussels of the Pacific Northwest.
+For more details (including photos), see the Xerces Society’s guide to Freshwater Mussels of the Pacific Northwest (PDF).

 Ecology and life history